mellowplace/the-sre-manifesto/README.md

 * Always make sure you containerise everything and use advanced scheduling software.
 This way you can make sure your infrastructure is ready when that static website suddenly becomes a complex financial analysis platform.
 * Metrics such as SLIs, SLAs and SLOs are great to have productive discussions.
 Throwing more instances in is usually better.
 Follow your primal instincts.
 * Alert fatigue?
 Send those alerts straight to your fitbit and never miss a beat again.
+* Start the weekend on Thursday to avoid those no deploy Friday's